EnviDat/monitoring-backend/gcnet/README.rst

 2. By default the development server is hosted at http://localhost:8000/

-    To test if the server is working properly browse to a valid API URL: http://localhost:8000/api/models/
+    * To test if the server is working properly browse to a valid API URL: http://localhost:8000/api/models/

-    A list of station values by the 'model' keys in the config/stations.ini file should be returned.
+    * A list of station values by the 'model' keys in the config/stations.ini file should be returned.

-    An overview of the API is in the section "API".
+    * An overview of the API is in the section "API".

-    For a detailed explanation of the API please see https://www.envidat.ch/data-api/gcnet/ (The source code for the API documentation website is at gcnet/templates/index.html)
+    * For a detailed explanation of the API please see https://www.envidat.ch/data-api/gcnet/
+    * The source code for the API documentation website is "gcnet/templates/index.html"

 --------------------
 NGINX Configuration